A GUIDE TO AFRICA

 Drawing its roots from Indian cuisine, the Kenyan dish chapati is the staple bread choice for most meals.
 It is made with flour, salt and oil.
 The addition of clarified butter gives it a more exotic, slightly sweeter taste.

 This Kenyan dish is a delicious combination of red beans and red onions simmered in a rich sauce of coconut milk, tomato and aromatic spices.
-Maharagwe is often eaten with ugali but can also been enjoyed with rice or chapati.
+Maharagwe is often eaten with ugali but can also be enjoyed with rice or chapati.

 8. Wali wa Nazi